lcalisto/ol_videos/README.md

-# Videos in OpenLayers
+# Videos in OpenLayers 3.x and above

 Example on how to use videos in OpenLayers 3.x and above.
-This example uses OpenLayers 4.20.
+This example uses _OpenLayers 4.20_.

 This examples adds a video in format _mp4_ and _webm_ to a OpenLayers layer.
 Also this adds video controls and a custom legend to the map.